alvaroaguirre/alvaroaguirre.github.io/index.md

 I am originally from Perú, and I grew up in a city called Ayacucho, in the highlands of the country.
 If you have heard about it, probably it is because it was the area most stricken by terrorism in Peru in the 80s and 90s.
 It is a beautiful place so I highly recommend you check it out if you are in Perú sometime.
 Take a look at the [Plaza Mayor](https://img.elcomercio.pe/files/article_content_ec_fotos/uploads/2018/03/30/5abef95f528f5.jpeg), or at [this picture](https://www.dropbox.com/s/1wmu5a48879q9d5/Photo%2016-05-2017%2C%2000%2032%2054.jpg?dl=0) of me as a kid hanging out with a llama.

-I also love reading and writing (one of the reasons I ended up working at Kindle).
+I also enjoy writing (one of the reasons I ended up working at Kindle).
 During my time at Berkeley, I got into writing short stories, and one of them, called "Makaha", won 1st prize for the 2016 St Jordi Literary Contest, judged by the Berkeley English Department.
 While at Berkeley, I had the fantastic experience of living in the International House, a student dorm that aimed to bring people form all cultures and backgrounds together.
 They hold a yearly contest called the "Barbara Lynch Crossing Borders Essay Awards Program", where students talk about how this experience has changed their perspective on culture and life.
 I won the 2016 edition and it is probably the essay I have enjoyed writing the most, feel free to [check it out](https://www.dropbox.com/s/j6li2lr8skco9y4/Border%20Crossing.pdf?dl=0).

 ## Contact me